OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 #### [Office.context.sensitivityLabelsCatalog](/javascript/api/office/office.context?view=outlook-js-preview&preserve-view=true#office-office-context-sensitivitylabelscatalog-member)

-Added a property that provides an object to check the status of the catalog of sensitivity labels and retrieve all available sensitivity labels if the catalog is enabled.
+Added a property that provides the object to check the status of the catalog of sensitivity labels and retrieve all available sensitivity labels if the catalog is enabled.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)

 #### [Office.context.mailbox.item.sensitivityLabel](office.context.mailbox.item.md#properties)

-Added a property that provides an object to get or set the sensitivity label of a message or appointment in compose mode.
+Added a property that provides the object to get or set the sensitivity label of a message or appointment in compose mode.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)